ibm-cloud-docs/openwhisk/iam.md

 ## Setting access policies for a service ID
 {: #service-id-set-policy}

 When you create an IAM-based namespace, it is assigned a service ID.
-You can set an access policy for this ID so that the apikey of that service ID can be used to generate an IAM token.
+You can set an access policy for this ID so that the API key of that service ID can be used to generate an IAM token.
 Then, use the token in an action code to call other services, such as {{site.data.keyword.cos_full_notm}}.
 {: shortdesc}

 ### Setting access policies for a service ID in the console